 A gaggle of light-bellied brent geese feeds on eel grass and algae in the shallows of a sea-loch.
 Bright bellies shimmer in pools of reflected light.
 Ripples on the water, ripples of dark and light plumage on the mantle of the goose, pale ripples on the breast.
 White horses over Loch Ryan, bands and streaks of gloss and gleam where wildfowl feed.
 Rainbows over the sea-loch, sudden squalls and blustery chill.
 Reflected in a film of water, redshank seem on stilts and all aglow.
 Mute swans brilliant in a moment of illumination.
 Handsome light-bellied brent goose, in Norse Ringgas.
 Is that how the Vikings named them?

 Sunlight on winter woods.
 The first snowfall transforms the landscape, stirs memory.
 Flocks of barnacle geese are come to the Solway Firth from Svalbard.
-One summer, I watched an Arctic fox picking off goslings one by one to feed her cubs, caching them in the snow.
+One summer in Svalbard, I watched an Arctic fox picking off goslings one by one to feed her cubs, caching them in the snow.
 The Solway at the onset of winter hosts geese from the North.
 I love this northern resonance.
 There’s expectation, a seasonal pattern with weather in the mix.
 And coincidence.
 What would the day bring?

 Eskrigg Nature Reserve, south west of Lockerbie, is a delight.
 There’s a pond once used for curling, half-frozen, the ice bearing fallen leaves .
 There are nuthatch and coal tit, fungi and red squirrels scamper over log piles and disappear amongst pine trees.
 Afterwards, we head for Caerlaverock and watch the feeding of the wild swans, whooper swans arriving in October from Iceland, to overwinter here.